Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

 1. In your VS Code, create a new file, right-click anywhere on the new file, and select **Copilot** and **Start Inline Chat**.

-1. Ask the GitHub Copilot to generate markdown documentation to deploy a VNet in Azure and click **Accept**.
+1. Ask the GitHub Copilot to generate markdown documentation to deploy a VNet in Azure, and click **Accept**.

 1. You'll notice that the GitHub Copilot has generated step-by-step markdown documentation to deploy a VNet in Azure.